jsreev/ClimateWins/README.md

 The project files contain the following:

 - Scripts: Jupyter notebooks containing code for analysis and algorithms
-- Project brief: Machine Learning with Python
+- Project briefs: Objectives, company profile, and project details
 - Presentations: Interim report and final presentation with recommendations on algorithms to use for future analysis